swystems/xdp-pingpong/README.md

 The steps assume the machine is provisioned with the correct tools and dependencies. `vm-init.sh` can be used to setup a machine with the required dependencies.
 Linux installed in the machines must be compiled with BPF support enabled.
 The testing was done using Linux 6.4.2.

+### Bpftool
+To have a backward-compatible XDP program, bpftool is used to handle the XDP program insertion.
+- Install bpftool: `make bpftool`
+- Verify that the tool is installed: `bpftool version`

 ### CPU isolation
 In order to achieve lower jitter, a cpu should be dedicated just for the packets handling.
 - Verify the number of available CPUs: `grep -c proc /proc/cpuinfo`